OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### As a vendor working at Microsoft, do I qualify for a subscription?

 Yes, you can follow [these instructions](office-365-developer-program.md) to join the Office 365 Developer Program and set up an Office 365 developer subscription.
-But even for vendors, this subscription is designed to be used _for application development and testing only_.
+But even for vendors, this subscription is designed to be used _for application development only_.
 If you are not doing valid development activity, your subscription will not be renewed.

 ## Support